gitpod-io/full-stack-web-development/README.md

 ## Technology stack

-The course leverages the following technologies.
+The app leverages the following technologies.

 **Web application**